Fedack/PiShockDocs/docs/PiVault.md

 | 6   | Set Button                            | Click to confirm the changes to the Hygiene Opening Configuration |

-**Please note that this configuration is based on the local Timezone of the PiVault**
+**Please note that this configuration is based on the local Timezone of the PiVault** **Note that during the Hygiene Window, the PiVault can be opened at any time, for any number of times.
+It is recommended to make the window as small as possible.**

 ---
 ### 1.3.
 Unlock Options